 Aronson’s work was part of a wider cooperative learning movement, popular at the time, that also included other psychologists (e.g., David and Roger Johnson; see Johnson et al., 1973), all of whom emphasised elements of cooperation and collaboration—rather than competition—in the activities and principles they introduced into classrooms (Anderson, 2019b).
 A central emphasis of this movement, and of jigsaw activities, was peer teaching, and the “positive interdependence” that it fuelled, increasing harmony in the classroom (Anderson, 2019c).
 Unlike in language teaching, where such jigsaw texts tend to be seen principally as fodder for reading and speaking skills practice, in mainstream classrooms, the content, and its successful peer transmission is an essential part of effective jigsaw, even today (e.g. Berger & Hanze, 2015).
 Jigsaw quickly caught on (see Figure 1).

 The term ‘jigsaw’ entered the rapidly expanding communicative language teaching (CLT) movement at the end of the 1970s, with Geddes & Sturtridge’s Listening Links (1979), the first book of jigsaw activities for English language teachers (Johnson, 1981, although see Watcyn-Jones’s 1978 publication discussed below).
 Geddes & Sturtridge had transformed it into a listening activity, then compatible with the large number of language laboratories found in language schools at that time.
 In Listening Links, after listening to 3 different ‘texts’, learners got together in groups to share the content.
 Their topics included party gossip, flat hunting and ‘a day out in London’, all themes that would become familiar among coursebooks over the next decade.
-References to jigsaw soon followed in more theoretical publications on CLT (e.g., Johnson, 1981; Littlewood, 1981), and variants soon appeared (e.g., Ur’s “Combining Versions”, 1981, p.
+Geddes & Sturtridge also produced a book of reading jigsaws, called Reading Links (1982).
+References to jigsaw soon appeared in more theoretical publications on CLT (e.g., Johnson, 1981; Littlewood, 1981), and variants soon appeared (e.g., Ur’s “Combining Versions”, 1981, p.
 90).
 While jigsaw activities were common through the 1980s in resource books (e.g., Hadfield, 1984), and occasional in coursebooks (e.g., Swan & Walter, 1985), it wasn’t until the 1990s that jigsaw readings, similar to those used by Aronson, became common in mainstream ELT coursebooks (e.g., Soars & Soars, 1991).
 Klippel’s Keep Talking (1984) is the only book within CLT at that time that I have found that credits Aronson and colleagues as the originators of jigsaw.
 Jigsaw reading activities have remained popular in global ELT coursebooks ever since (e.g., Redston & Cunningham, 2013).

 From the 1980s onwards, a number of SLA researchers began using the term jigsaw, especially in research on task-based language teaching, albeit with varying definitions.
 While some see it as essentially synonymous with information gap (Walz, 1996), others make a distinction between “two-way” tasks (with both participants needing to convey information) such as jigsaw, and “one-way” tasks (with only one conveying the information) as in Describe and Draw (e.g., Long, 2015; Pica et al., 1993; Swain & Lapkin, 2001).
 Notably, Pica et al. (1993) separate jigsaw from information gap (the latter classified as only one-way), arguing that jigsaw is superior for the greater interaction opportunities it provides.
 All these authors overlook jigsaw’s origins in Aronson’s work.